 If at all possible, pick up your race number early at the NYRR RUNCENTER.
-You may see any NYRR staff member (no need to line up alphabetically anymore).
+You may see any New York Road Runners staff member (no need to line up alphabetically anymore).
 If you wish, you may send a friend to pick up your number either with your QR code (this is the faster option) or using your full name and birth date.
-Following these steps will save you time on race day and ensure that you receive your tech T-shirt before you run.
-If you pick up your race number in advance, please arrive at the race at least 30 minutes before the start.
+Following these steps will save you time on race day and ensure that you receive your race premium before you run.

 Refer your event's race page for more information.
 If you have any questions, visit help.nyrr.org.

-For weekly races, pickup starts on the Sunday before race day.
+For weekly races, pickup starts on the weekend prior to race day.
 You’ll receive your race confirmation email the day before the start of pickup.